 - Friendships (outside of the family) are important and to be valued –Mom and Dad are community people.
 They have many friends and love them all.
 They are committed to their friends.
 They are generous with their friends.
 My best memories of youth are of our house being filled with family friends.
 Laughter abounded with the adults.
 The kids ran around free

-- Love is about sacrificing, letting go, and blessing (me in living in Asia) – Mom and Dad have demonstrated to me, first and foremost, the reality that loving others is about sacrificing for them, blessing them, and trusting them to God.
-They have done this repetitively through serving others all around them all of their married lives.
-However, now I am more thinking about me specifically.
-I have chosen an occupation and life calling that has had me living literally on the other side of the world as them.
+- Love is about sacrificing, letting go, and blessing others (me in living in Asia) – Mom and Dad have demonstrated to me, first and foremost, the reality that loving others is about sacrificing for them, blessing them, and trusting them to God.
+They have done this repetitively through serving others around them all of their married lives.
+However, now I am thinking more specifically about me.
+I have chosen an occupation and life calling which has had me living literally on the other side of the world from them.
 As I type this, I am sitting in my apartment in a desolate section of East Asia.
 This has been for most of my adult life.
 Though they would obviously rather me be back in Atlanta (I’m pretty sure in their basement if Mom had her way), they are supportive and have sought to encourage me in any and all ways while living in Asia.
 I really can’t understand how difficult it is to raise a child, have hopes and dreams for him, and then have him move 10,00 miles away.
-However, they have blessed me richly simply by giving me their blessing to live and work and serve in a place that they would have NEVER envisioned for me.
+However, they have blessed me richly simply by giving me their blessing to live, work, and serve in a place which they would have NEVER envisioned for me.
 They sacrifice for me, they trust me to God, and they bless me in any and all ways they can.
 What a wonderful thing to learn from your parents!

 When thinking of what I have learned from Mom and Dad’s 50 year marriage, the following Bible verse came to mind. . .
 Ecclesiastes 4:9-12